linesbydevon/knightsTour/README.md

 A chess-based puzzle game

 ## About
-JUGR-KNOT is a strategy game based on the chess concept of a Knight's Tour.
+JUGR-KNOT is a strategy game based on the chess concept of a Knight's Tour [currently deployed on surge](https://amuck-alarm12345.surge.sh/).
 A Knight's Tour is a sequence of movements by a single knight that results in every square on the chess board being occupied exactly once.

 ![mock-ups of game on laptop and mobile](./readmeAssets/hero_mockup.jpg)